-This is the fourth edition of Society at a Glance Asia/Pacific, the OECD’s overview
+This fifth edition of Society at a Glance: Asia/Pacific provides an overview of social

-evidence on social well-being and its trends across countries in Asia and the Pacific.
+social expenditures, and demographic trends across countries in Asia and the Pacific

 Chapter 1 introduces this volume and provides readers with a guide to help them interpret

-Family Database in the Asia-Pacific Region: This database, produced and hosted by the OECD KOREA Policy Centre, is based around the OECD Family Database framework and offers a range of data on families, family policies and children for nine Asia-Pacific countries and economies (Australia, China, Hong Kong (China), Japan, Korea, New Zealand, Singapore, Thailand, and Viet Nam).
+Family Database in the Asia-Pacific Region: This database, produced and hosted by the OECD KOREA Policy Centre, is based around the OECD Family Database framework and offers a range of data on families, family policies and children for nine Asia-Pacific countries and economies (Australia, China, Indonesia, Japan, Korea, Malaysia, Mongolia, New Zealand, Singapore, Thailand, and Viet Nam).